 Offers advice and direction to family, friends, and caregivers on ways to assist a loved one with adapting successfully to the many changes that accompany vision loss.

 Teaches individuals a tactile method of reading and writing.
-Individuals use Braille to label household items, take notes, read and write.
-By using Braille, people who are blind can review and study the written word.
+Individuals use braille to label household items, take notes, read and write.
+By using braille, people who are blind can review and study the written word.
 Most of all, individuals have access to a wide range of reading materials including educational and recreational reading and practical manuals.
-Also, through Braille, people who are blind can pursue hobbies and cultural enrichment with such materials as music scores, playing cards, bingo cards, board games.
+Through braille, people who are blind can pursue hobbies and cultural enrichment with materials such as music scores, playing cards, bingo cards, board games.